ligato/docs/docs/user-guide/quickstart.md

 ```
 Same idea as above, but this time for a bridge domain.

-Verify the configuration is present in the ETCD store:
+Verify the configuration is present in the etcd store:
 ```
 $ docker exec etcd etcdctl get /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1
 $ docker exec etcd etcdctl get /vnf-agent/vpp1/config/vpp/l2/v2/bridge-domain/bd1
 ```
-To summarize this first step, we used etcdctl, the ETCD store and the VPP Agent (with an etcd plugin) to program loopback and bridge domain configuration data for a VPP dataplane.
+To summarize this first step, we used etcdctl, the etcd store and the vpp-agent (with an etcd plugin) to program loopback and bridge domain configuration data for a VPP dataplane.

 Next we will use REST APIs to query the VPP dataplane configuration.

-### 5.2 Read the VPP configuration via a VPP Agent REST API
+### 5.2 Read the VPP configuration via a vpp-agent REST API

-This command returns the list of VPP interfaces using a VPP Agent REST API:
+This command returns the list of VPP interfaces using a vpp-agent REST API:
 ```
 $ curl -X GET http://localhost:9191/dump/vpp/v2/interfaces
 ```